egdelgadillo/egdelgadillo/README.md

 #### Freelance Software Developer, IT Pro & Tech Enthusiast

-Self-taught, fast-learner, and highly motivated Software Developer, specializing in Typescript Backend development.
-My Typescript skills get better with every passing day.
-I have a great passion for writing clean and clear code, documentation, and efficient tests.
+Self-taught, fast-learner and highly motivated Fullstack Software Developer, specializing in Typescript.
+Born in '91, I have  great passion for what I do, specially when I code; I see it as an art form.
+I don't like AI taking over, although I do let it help me with menial tasks, specially when it comes to plain text geneation/interpretation (Not this though, what you're reading is 100% handmade)

-I'm currently living in **Paraguay** (_GMT-3/4_), but I'm originally from **Argentina**, the country of the world-famous 🥩 **Asado** and one of the world's biggest 🧉 **Mate** consumers per capita.
+I'm currently living in **Paraguay** (_GMT-3_), but I'm originally from **Argentina**, the country of the world-famous 🥩 **Asado** and one of the world's biggest 🧉 **Mate** consumers per capita.
 Both have accompanied me through my life, from a toddler to a professional developer; I share my dearest memories with them.

 ## [About Me](./About%20Me.md)